 - Once the products are added to the cart, your customer can check out using a WooCommerce checkout form directly below the product table.
 This is where they can review and modify their order, add their name and address, choose shipping and payment methods, and complete the purchase from the single page checkout.

-Once you've made your choice between the two, you can follow the setup instructions below.
 I'm assuming you already have a WordPress website with the free WooCommerce plugin installed and some products added.
 If so, you can start implementing either type of single-page checkout right away.